rtm0/vm-util/pt-index/docs/perf.md

 - How big is the query time range
 - How index data is split bewteen legacy and pt-index

-The benchmark dataset is configurable with this params, i.e. a given benchmark can specify:
+Therefore, the benchmark dataset is configurable with these params, i.e. a given benchmark can specify:

 - The number of unique timeseries: `100`, `1k`, `10k`, `100k`, `1M`
 - The time range in which data will be contained: `1d`, `1w`, `1m`, `2m`, `6m`
-- How index data is split between legacy and pt-index
+- How index data is split between legacy and pt-index.

-For example, the following benchmark measures the performance of retrieving `100k` metrics names within `1d` time range split across legacy curr indexDB and the partition indexDB:
+For example, the following benchmark measures the performance of retrieving `100k` metrics names within `1d` time range split across legacy curr indexDB and `pt-index`.

 ```
 BenchmarkSearch/MetricNames/CurrPt/VariousSeries/1000000